-An analysis of the spatial distributions of Rockall haddock in association with oceanographic variables is presented by Vinnichenko and Sentyabov (2004), a WD to WGNSDS 2004.
+An analysis of the spatial and depth distributions of Rockall haddock in association with oceanographic variables is presented by Vinnichenko and Sentyabov (2004), a WD to WGNSDS 2004.
 Changes in distribution have occurred over a period coincidental with changes in oceanographic variables.
-Information on oceanographic conditions on Rockall bank in spring 2005 were presented by Sentyabov at WGNSDS 2005.
+Information on oceanographic conditions on Rockall bank in spring 2005 was presented by Sentyabov at WGNSDS 2005.